 So long as you made the purchase within the last 14 days, you’ll be refunded and your account will be cancelled.
 We suggest asking them outright to cancel your account too – there’s nothing concrete as to whether the subscription is automatically renewed or not.

-How much does SurfEasy cost per month?
+How much does SurfEasy VPN cost?

 SurfEasy costs just $1.99 per month.

 Only for Netflix US and Netflix Canada, and only sometimes.